-In chapter 3, John has been emphasizing righteousness and love.
+In 1 John 3:1-13, John has been emphasizing righteousness and love.
 Those who have hope in Christ purify themselves, practice righteousness, and show love; those who are of the evil one do none of these things, but live in lawlessness and unrighteousness (1 John 3:1-11).
 Christians have heard the message from the beginning that they are to love one another, and that the should not marvel that the world hates them for their stand for righteousness (1 John 3:12-13).

-John continues his contrasts in verses 14-16.
+John continues his contrasts in 1 John 3:14-16.
 Those who do not “abide” in love abide in death (1 John 3:14).
 The one who “hates” his brother is considered as a murderer, and murderers cannot obtain eternal life (1 John 3:15)!

 John has already spoken of “hating” one’s brother (1 John 2:11).
 While our standard definition of “hate”– detesting or despising another, seeking their harm– certainly is included here, John has a broader view in mind.
 “Hate” here is the absence of love.
 Therefore, even if Christians may not really show intentional ill will to their brother, by not loving their brother like they should, they still “hate” him!
 John speaks of this hatred in most stark terms: it is equivalent to murder.
 Since all life comes from God (Acts 17:28), and as John will soon make evident, God is love (1 John 4:8), where there is an absence of love, there is an absence of God, and where there is an absence of God, there is an absence of life.
 John’s logic, therefore, is clear: if you do not show the life-sustaining love of God toward others, you might as well be actively killing them.
 No one doubts or denies the eternal fate of those guilty of murder!